igor-krechetov/hsmcpp/README.md

 cd ./build
 make install
 ```
-By default it will build all included components, tests and examples.
+By default, it will build all included components, tests and examples.
 You can disable any of them using cmake build flags.
 For example you probably will not have glib or glibmm libraries available on Windows so you might want to exclude them.

 See [detailed instructions in documentation](https://hsmcpp.readthedocs.io/en/latest/getting-started/getting-started.html#building-the-library).